 Course Outline – Chemistry

-The Chemistry curriculum is designed to develop the skills needed for our students to become capable and confident scientists.
-We endeavour to promote STEM (Science, Technology, Engineering and Mathematics) based careers and share our passion and enthusiasm of Chemistry with our students.
+The Chemistry curriculum is designed to develop the skills needed for our students to become capable and confident scientists and allow them to develop depth of knowledge.
+We endeavour to promote STEM based careers and share our passion and enthusiasm of Chemistry with our students.
 Our teaching assumes that all students could be the scientists of the future if they so choose, and allows them to achieve to the best of their ability.

 The department is fortunate in having a suite of twelve purpose built laboratories served by five preparation rooms and a team of three technicians.
 This results in almost all science lessons being taught in laboratories and allows practical work to be fully integrated into the lessons at the most opportune time.